pheebs-git/PheebsCVRMods/README.md

 `Tracking Toggles`

 This mod allows the user to toggle tracking for their arms and lower body.
-Do note this has not been tested with fullbody tracking so your milage may vary.
+Do note this has not been tested with fullbody tracking so your mileage may vary.

 NB: You will need the action menu mod [Action menu mod by Daky](https://github.com/dakyneko/DakyModsCVR)